ClusterHQ/hiring/README.rst

 ==============
 * We believe in open source, test-driven development and pair programming.

-* Many of the members of our small team are core contributors to Twisted Python, OpenZFS and Linux kernel.
+* Many of the members of our small team are core contributors to Twisted Python, OpenZFS and the Linux kernel.

 * We also believe in hiring self-motivated, entrepreneurial and visionary team members in all parts of the organization.